 At Justice Movement we strive to vary our teaching methods and keep things interesting and accessible for a variety of learning styles.
 We rarely lecture or talk for a long time, and lean heavily on intimate small group sharing, images and tools, and a variety of media (podcasts, articles, videos, poems, etc) for homework.
 We take breaks during long sessions, and encourage everyone to do what their body needs in order to focus.
 We also welcome your participation, and love to share the mic.
 Please let us know if you need specific accommodations, learning tools, or support in order to stay engaged and participate as comfortably as possible.

-Scholarship (based on financial need)
+Guest Pass (based on financial need)

 Payment Plan (choose this option and write us with a plan that will work for you)

 Custom: An amount that honors the value of the course based on your budget

 How much should I pay for a sliding scale course?

 Sliding scale takes into account your financial situation and circumstances when setting tuition.
 Sustaining is the higher end of the scale and intended for those with stable incomes and the ability to save.
 Your ability to support at the higher end allows the course to offer sliding scale tuition!
 If the "sustaining" option is not a good fit for you, select general, the default investment amount or accessible, intended for students, and others who are getting by but don’t have much extra in their budget.
 For those with little-to-no income, especially in these difficult economic times, Guest passes are available.
 If a payment plan would make the course more accessible to you, select Payment Plan and write to us with what will work best for you.
 If you have the ability and are keen to pay for your spot and one or more others select the Redistributive option.